SpiderOak/flow-python/README.md

 flow = Flow('your-flow-username')

+# Here we register our callback to be executed when we receive a message
+@flow.message
 def print_message(notif_type, notif_data):
     regular_messages = notif_data["regularMessages"]
     for message in regular_messages:
         print("Got message '%s' from ChannelID='%s'" %
               (message["text"], message["channelId"]))

-# Here we register our callback to be executed when we receive a message
-flow.register_callback(Flow.MESSAGE_NOTIFICATION, print_message)

 # Once you registered all your callbacks, all you have to do is loop.
 flow.process_notifications()